sjdv1982/seamless/sphinx/source/explained.md

 ### Programming in two places

-Clearly distinguish between the "outside" code that *creates* the workflow, and the "inside" code (mostly inside transformers) that is executed as part of the workflow.
+Clearly distinguish between the "outside" code that *creates* the workflow, and the "inside" code (mostly within transformers) that is executed as part of the workflow.
 Inside codes are polyglot and executed in isolation (from each other, and from the outside).
 Outside code is written in Python, and you run it inside IPython or Jupyter.
 You don't need to keep outside code, because you can store the entire workflow as data.
+The "Programming in two places" section in the beginner's guide explains it in slightly more detail.

 The "Moving away from Jupyter" section below explains that you should mount your code cells to the file system, and then remove their code from the notebook.
 Once it has thus become part of your workflow, Seamless will store the code (at least its checksum, and normally its content too), and you can also store it under Git version control as a file.
 Note that this applies only to "inside" code.
 In contrast, in a mature project, "outside" code that inspects or modifies the workflow should be considered ***throw-away code***.
 If you have moved away completely from Jupyter, you can simply use `seamless-ipython` to enter such code.
 Else, you can enter it in a temporary notebook cell, or use `seamless-jupyter-connect` to connect an IPython-like console to Jupyter.
 In all cases, you execute the code, but you don't keep it: instead, you simply save the state of the workflow in a `.seamless` file.